 UPSC Civil Services 2017

 UPSC has published notification for UPSC Civil Services (CS) Exam 2017.
-UPSC Civil Services (CS) Preliminary Exam 2017 examination will be held on 18 Jun 2017.
+UPSC Civil Services (CS) Preliminary Exam 2017 examination was held on 18 Jun 2017. and UPSC Civil Services (CS) Main Exam 2017 examination will be held on 28 Oct 2017 onwards.
 The Candidates applying for the examination should ensure that they fulfill all eligibility conditions for admission to examination.
 Their admission to all the stages of the examination will be purely provisional subject to satisfying the prescribed eligibility conditions.

 UPSC IAS 2017 Application Form